 Palermo

 At some point during your trip to Buenos Aires you’ll end up in trendy Palermo.
 Actually made up of various sub-neighbourhoods (Palermo Soho, Palermo Hollywood, Palermo Viejo, Palermo Chico and so on), this barrio is full of boutiques that offer both high-end and more affordable clothing.
-This best shopping in Buenos Aires can be found in this area.
+Some of the best shopping in Buenos Aires can be found in this area.

 Recoleta